NervanaSystems/he-transformer/python/README.md

 This directory contains python bindings for an experimental client.

+***Note***: The client is experimental, and currently uses a large amout of memory.
+For a better experience, just omit the NGRAPH_ENABLE_CLIENT=1 flag in any examples.
+Then, the server will run the model without sending messages to the client.

 # Building python bindings
 Once you have installed he-transformer (i.e. run `make install`),
 ```bash